-P26 57 Former LCC Depot, Halifax Road, Brierfield Dwellings 9 Site Site Specific Requirements: 1.
-1. The site has capacity for around 9 dwellings.
+P267 Former LCC Depot, Halifax Road, Brierfield Dwellings ---

+- 1. The site has capacity for around 9 dwellings.
 A broad mix of dwelling types, sizes and tenures is encouraged at the site.
-The development of affordable homes is supported.
-2. dwellings constructed at the site should be consistent wit ity of adjacent development. h the scale a nd 3.
-Acce ss is to be taken from Halifax Road.
-4. Pedestrian link between Halifax Road and Chapel Street is re possible enhanced in terms of its safety and accessibility ed and 5.
-As fa ee Survey confirming the quality and health of existing tree or as possible existing trees Categorised as A and B should rporated into the layout and design of the Development. • 6. of th from to the construction of any new dwelling, comprehensive e site is required to sufficiently address any ground contain the site's former use.
-A Construction Method Statement irming how contaminated materials will be stored and rem mination rest will be requir ulting red Just tifica tion:
+The development of affordable homes is supported. - 2.
+New dwellings constructed at the site should be consistent with the scale and density of adjacent development. - 3.
+Access is to be taken from Halifax Road. - 4.
+The Pedestrian link between Halifax Road and Chapel Street is to be retained and where possible enhanced in terms of its safety and accessibility. - 5.
+A Tree Survey confirming the quality and health of existing trees on site is required.
+As far as possible existing trees Categorised as A and B should be retained and incorporated into the layout and design of the Development. - 6.
+Prior to the construction of any new dwelling, comprehensive and safe remediation of the site is required to sufficiently address any ground contamination resulting from the site's former use.
+A Construction Method Statement will be required confirming how contaminated materials will be stored and removed from the site.